Does your property have a smart water meter? Visit the MiWater portal to track your water use.

 Reading your meter

-Townsville water meters usually display both black and red numbers, but your meter may vary depending on what model you have and when it was last replaced.
+The display of your water meter will depend on what model you have and when it was last replaced.

 The red dials can assist in identifying water leaks.
 If they move when there is no water usage on the property then you may have a leak and should contact a plumber for a full inspection.